chenjshnn/LabelDroid/README.md

 <img src="./Motivational_mining_study/Figure4.png" alt="The distribution of the category of applications with different rate of image-based buttons missing content description"   width="500"/>

 In addition, we plot a box-plot regarding to different download number (as seen in Figure 5).
-Surprisingly, there is no significant difference between applications with different download numbers.
+Surprisingly, there is <b>no significant difference</b> between applications with different download numbers.
 Even applications with over 50M download number have a severe accessibility problem.
+We conducted a Spearman rank-order correlation test between app download number and label-missing rate.
+The correlation coefficient is 0.046 showing a very weak relationship between these two factors.

 <img src="./Motivational_mining_study/Figure5.png" alt="Box-plot for missing rate distribution of all apps with different download number"   width="500"/>